Centeva/Centeva.DomainModeling/README.md

 ## Getting Started

-Import the NuGet package `Centeva.SharedKernel` from this Centeva NuGet repository.
+Import the NuGet package `Centeva.SharedKernel` from the Centeva NuGet repository.
 You can add this repository to your own solution by adding a [nuget.config](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file) file at the root level: